 Regardless of your business or customer base, personas are necessary to stay on top of your customers’ needs.
-However, there are nuances between B2B and B2C personas, in general, to be aware of.
+However, there are nuances between B2B and B2C personas, in general, to understand.

-For example, in a B2C environment, you may be compelled to research how purchasing habits change in your industry when a coupon, sale, or discount is offered on a product.
+For example, in a B2C environment, you may be compelled to research how purchasing habits change in your industry when a company offers a coupon, sale, or discount.
 B2C companies are also concerned with seasonal shifts in consumer demand much more than B2B customers, in most cases.

-In both B2B and B2C environments, price point is one of the main considerations for any investment.
-But because B2B investments typically come with a higher price tag, the buyer’s journey tends to be longer.
+Understandably, in both B2B and B2C environments, the price point is the primary consideration for any investment.
+That said, because B2B investments typically come with a higher price tag, the buyer’s journey will tend to be longer.

 This disjointed method is not conducive to producing a comprehensive and insightful buyer persona that the entire company can rally around.
-What’s needed in order to develop meaningful relationships with B2B prospects is an approach centered around full communication between customers and between departments.
+What you need to develop meaningful relationships with B2B prospects is an approach centered around full communication between customers and departments.

 The age-old battle between sales and marketing.
 Sales often claim the leads they receive from marketing are bad.
 Marketing responds by saying they’re just not working them correctly.

 Let’s start with the ICP.
 When a sales team builds out its target for their outreach, they try to identify their Ideal Customer Profile.
 When they do this, they refer to accounts or companies.
 Typical ICP identification is based on the target industry, company size, location, and revenue.
 From there, they pick up the phone and call.

 Traditionally, the marketing team then takes that information and digs deeper to create buyer personas.

 We talk about this in-depth in our recorded webinar, How to develop your buyer personas.

 Both of these personas have different challenges, motivations, and information to consider while making a decision.To recap, the relationship should work as follows: